daveaglick/Scripty/Readme.md

 ## Libraries

 Scripty support is provided via a variety of libraries (and corresponding NuGet packages) for different scenarios.
+Note that because Scripty is still in beta, **you'll need to search pre-release packages** to find them.

 ### Scripty.MsBuild